3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 we did not feel that a head-mounted device fit with the way users would interact with our application.
 Our main decision was choosing between the Intel® RealSense™ F200 camera and the Microsoft Kinect.
 Both sensors had many of the same advantages and disadvantages.
-The differentiating factor between the two was the size of the sensor, cost of the sensor, and the usability of the APIs.
+The differentiating factors between the two was the size of the sensor, cost of the sensor, and the usability of the APIs.
+It was in these areas that the aspects of the devices differed enough for us to make our decision.

 The Intel® RealSense™ F200 Camera was marginally cheaper, costing approximately
 \$100.
-This reduced price helps to achieve a greater level of accessibility to our tool that is an overall goal of our project.
+This reduced price helps to achieve a greater level of accessibility for our tool which is an overall goal of our project.
+By reducing the costs allows for smaller development teams to expedite their design workflow.
+The Intel® RealSense™ F200 also did not require the additional purchase of an adapter for the sensor which simplifies the integration for the end user of our tool.

 The handheld usability means that camera can be aimed easily and moved around the workspace as needed.
 Although the USB tethering of the device could make certain angles difficult, the use of a rotating platform or a primary computing device which can be easily moved, could be used to minimize this difficulty.
 The use of such solutions would allow images to be captured from every angle which is necessary for the computer vision algorithms that we will implement to process the data.

+Finally, although the APIs were similar we felt that the documentation and overall pattern of use found in the Intel® RealSense™ SDK were much more straightforward and easier to understand.
+There were also several simple code examples to help get programmers who were unfamiliar with the API.

-Both the Kinect and the Intel® RealSense™ F200 are comparable devices and in the unlikely event that the Intel® RealSense™ F200 will not satisfy our requirements the Microsoft Kinect is a sound alternative.
+Both the Kinect and the Intel® RealSense™ F200 are comparable devices and in the unlikely event that the Intel® RealSense™ F200 will not satisfy our requirements, the Microsoft Kinect is a sound alternative.

 ## Computer Vision Research